AnnA227/AnnA227.github.io/index.markdown

 ### Fáilte!

 I'm Anna Laoide-Kemp, a researcher in the University of Edinburgh, working in the field of Theoretical Linguistics.
 My research interests include **phonological and morphosyntactic theory**, with a particular focus on the **interface between these modules**.
-My PhD project focuses on the analysis of Irish initial consonant mutations (ICM) within a modular grammatical architecture.
+My PhD thesis analyses Irish initial consonant mutations (ICM) within a strictly modular grammatical architecture.

 To learn more about me and my research, please follow the links below.